Khoresh Kalleh Gonjishkie – Petite meatballs in tangy tomato sauce with roasted potatoes

 This dish takes me way back to my childhood growing up in Tehran.
-I remember loving this dish for its flavor and simplicity, which clearly appealed to my teenage palate.
-A simple meatball dish with fried potatoes over steamed rice – how can you go wrong with that?
+I remember loving this dish for Its flavor and simplicity clearly appealed to my teenage palate.
+A simple meatball dish with fried potatoes over steamed rice—how can you go wrong with that?
+As I prepared this dish, I found myself struggling to…

 Khoresh Gheymeh – Beef and yellow split pea stew with roasted potatoes

-Khoresh Gheymeh is a well-recognized and popular dish to Iranians: a comforting meat-and-potato stew that has all the familiar flavors of Persian cuisine.
-The stew is flavored with the Persian spice mixture called Advieh, containing warming spices such as cinnamon and cardamom, earthy cumin and coriander, and a gentle kiss of ground rose petals.
-But…
+Khoresh Gheymeh is a well-recognized and popular dish among Iranians: a comforting meat-and-potato stew that embodies all the familiar flavors of Persian cuisine.
+The stew is often flavored with a Persian spice mixture called advieh, which contains warming spices such as cinnamon and cardamom, earthy cumin and coriander, and a gentle hint of ground rose…

 Khoresh Karafs – Celery and beef stew with fresh herbs

-Khoresh Karafs, a popular stew in Persian cuisine is remarkably flavorful with very few ingredients.
-Celery is sauteed on its own to enhance its flavor, then combined with herbs, beef, and Limu Omani which brings magic to this dish!
+Khoresh Karafs, a popular celery and beef stew in Persian cuisine, is remarkably flavorful with very few ingredients.
+Celery is sautéed on its own to enhance its flavor, then combined with herbs, beef, and Limu Omani, which brings magic to this dish!
 Celery, oh celery!
-Let’s face it, celery probably isn’t the kind of vegetable that makes you…
+Let’s face it: celery probably isn’t the kind of vegetable…

 Khoresh Morgh-e Torsh – Chicken in walnut and herbs sauce

-Morgh-e Torsh has the power to transport you to the shores of the Caspian Sea!
-When visiting my mother this weekend, we spent a good few hours in the kitchen talking about the dishes we used to eat that were specific to the Caspian Sea region and this was the first dish we prepared.
+This weekend with my mother, we spent a good few hours in the kitchen talking about the dishes we used to eat that were specific to the Caspian Sea region, and Khoresh Morgh-e Torsh was the first dish we prepared.
+Our bodies and minds have a tremendous capacity to store nostalgic memories from childhood; after…

 Aash-e Jow – Barley, herbs and spinach stew with whey and mint sauce